rustho/mcp-gen/README.md

   - 📜 Prompt instructions with state information
   - 🧱 JSON action templates with getState action
   - 🔧 Function schemas with getState function (OpenAI compatible)
+  - 🚀 MCP server TypeScript file compatible with Claude Desktop
+  - 🔌 Standalone executor for API interaction (LangChain/Web compatible)
+  - 📂 Plug-and-play handler files with README
+  - 🔗 LangChain tools with argsSchema and toolloader
+  - 🔌 OpenAI plugin manifest with deployment instructions
+- 🧪 Simulation mode for testing without backend changes

+## Use Cases

+- **Build Claude Desktop-compatible tools in seconds** — Generate an MCP server that works directly with Claude
+- **Turn any OpenAPI spec into LangChain/AutoGPT tools** — Use the executor or LangChain tools for AI interfaces in any framework
+- **Power AI interfaces for existing microservices** — No backend changes required, works with existing APIs
+- **Create ChatGPT plugins effortlessly** — Generate OpenAI plugin manifests with proper schemas
+- **Prototype AI agents with minimal setup** — Use simulation mode to test AI interaction with your API
+- **Create custom handler logic** — Extend handlers with preprocessing, caching, or business logic

 ## Installation